craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ![[pisky.png]]

-People with a heavy Pisky heritage find themselves in possession of what seems to be some miniaturized version of a human's biology.
+People with a heavy Pisky heritage find themselves in possession of what seems to be miniaturized version of a human's biology.
 The origins of Pisky people on Alaturmen is truthfully unknown, but legends claim that the Ceelie Courts task the Pisky with infiltration of "valuable communities" for an as-of-yet unknown purpose.

 - *Weight* You may weigh anywhere from 15 to 25 pounds.
 - You may be 2 to 3 feet tall.
 Your size is Small.